heliomolive/hmo-payments/README.md

 # Spring Boot State Machine example project

-In this example project we use Spring Boot State Machine to construct an application to process credit card operations (authorization, pre-authorization).
+This example project uses Spring State Machine to construct an application that processes credit card operations (authorization, pre-authorization).

-select p.*, pa.*, a.*
-from payment p
-left join pre_auth pa on pa.payment_id=p.payment_id
-left join auth a on a.payment_id=p.payment_id
+Sorry for not including tests.
+I developed this project while I was studying how to use state machines, some strategies changed during the project execution.
+So it was easier to me testing by running the application than creating unit tests.